SanderMertens/flecs/docs/Manual.md

 Because component disabling is implemented with a type role, it cannot be used together with other type roles.
 This means that it is not possible to disable, for example, an `INSTANCEOF` or `CHILDOF` relationship.

+Another limitation is that currently the query NOT (!) operator does not take into account disabled entities.
+The optional operator (?) technically works, but a query is unable to see whether a component has been set or not as both the enabled and disabled values are returned to the application in a single array.

 ## Tagging
 Tags are much like components, but they are not associated with a data type.
 Tags are typically used to add a flag to an entity, for example to indicate that an entity is an Enemy: